 On August 28, authorities arrested Fali after a search-and-seizure operation at his house.
-His lawyer, Debbouz, said that the arrest is linked to his trial in absentia at the Mostaganem court, and that his retrial in this case is scheduled for September 6.
+His lawyer, Dabouz, said that the arrest is linked to his trial in absentia at the Mostaganem court, and that his retrial in this case is scheduled for September 6.
 He is currently in pretrial detention at the Mostaganem prison.

 S.B., 37, doctor, from Tipaza